 Prospective candidates must register for the exam and pay the fee before receiving study materials.
 Most exams are self-study, but some certifying agencies do offer live training clinics for hands-on experience.
 Exams are administered at independent testing facilities and may include a practical portion as well as the written part.

 Four organizations that offer accredited certification include the American College of Sports Medicine, American Council on Exercise, National Academy of Sports Medicine and National Strength and Conditioning Association.

-Certified personal trainers are not required to have a college degree, although they must have a current CPR and AED certification in most cases, such as with the Red Cross, National Safety Council or American Heart Association.
-This requirement may vary slightly from one organization to the next, but this is the standard for the NSCA CPT certification.
+Certified personal trainers are not required to have a college degree, although they typically must have a current CPR and AED certification.
 CSCS trainers also must have CPR and AED certification, as well as a bachelor's degree or be enrolled as a senior in a bachelor degree program.

 Read more: 7 Benefits of Hiring a Personal Trainer